 Gone are the days when steamed vegetable plates and plain salads were the only vegetarian options on restaurant menus.
-Today, more and more eateries—from fast-food to high-end—are answering the growing demand for delicious, compassionate, vegetarian meals.
+Today, more and more eateries—from fast food to high end—are answering the growing demand for delicious, compassionate, vegetarian and vegan meals.
 What was once noted as a trend has become a fact: Vegetarian eating is becoming mainstream.

-COK’s restaurant outreach campaign focuses on a single goal: making vegetarian eating as easy as possible by encouraging restaurants to provide even more vegetarian options.
+Our restaurant outreach campaign focuses on a single goal: Making vegetarian eating as easy as possible by encouraging restaurants to provide even more vegetarian options.

 Why Restaurant Outreach?

 Each year, nearly 54 billion meals are eaten in restaurants and cafeterias, as reported by the National Restaurant Association.
 By working with restaurants to add a greater number of vegetarian choices to their menus, animal advocates can influence nearly everyone, because who among us never dines out?
 At the same time, seeing animal-friendly appetizers, entrées, and desserts listed on menus at our favorite restaurants further impresses upon those dining that vegetarianism is becoming mainstream.